 Day by Day

-Hike the colourful paths of Fushimi Inari-Taisha, passing beautiful shrines and lakes en route.
+Walk toward one of Japan's most recognizable symbols, Fushimi Inari, famous for its countless vermillion Torii.
 Then, head to the hot spring town of Yamanaka Onsen, where you'll quickly appreciate the art of a good onsen soak.

 Find peace in perfect tranquility.